Jump To Section

 After World War II, the superhero genre gave way to other genres including romance, Westerns, and science fiction.

-The modern age of comic books (the 1980s through to today) has experienced a dramatic expansion of form, as independent publishers and the internet have paved the way for previously underrepresented voices to shine through.
+The modern age of comic books (the 1980s through to today) has experienced a dramatic expansion of form, as independent publishers and the internet have paved the way for previously underrepresented voices to shine through in comic scripts.

-What Are the Elements of a Comic Book?
+What Are the Elements of a Good Comic Book?

 A comic book is typically composed of a number of elements which all work together to tell the story.